Fibromyalgia

 • Menstrual cramps with pain

-Some of the symptoms of fibromyalgia can emerge as part of another primary disease an individual has.
+Some symptoms of fibromyalgia can emerge as part of another primary disease an individual has.

 But it will be necessary to treat the primary disease first and then go for treatment of fibromyalgia.